TommiSinivuo/efficient-2d-software-rendering-in-rust/README.md

 # Efficient 2D software rendering in Rust

-This repo is a workbench fr my personal studies in efficient 2d software rendering techniques.
+This repo is a workbench for my personal studies in efficient 2d software rendering techniques.

 Currently it contains a test program, which renders a background (with some psychedelic gradient) and n test textures that get rendered at a random position every frame.